shivane26/Mental-Health-Risk-Web-Application/README.md

 📚 Problem Statement

 Mental health issues are often underdiagnosed due to a lack of awareness and timely intervention.
-This project aims to develop a Mental Health Risk Prediction Web Application that utilizes machine learning to predict mental health risks based on user inputs, enabling early intervention and support.
+Our _Mental Health Risk Prediction Web Application_ aims to bridge this gap by using machine learning to identify individuals at risk and encourage early intervention.
+This project empowers users to gain insights into their mental health and provides valuable resources to promote positive mental health outcomes.

+🎯 Why This Matters

+With rising mental health concerns worldwide, leveraging technology to provide timely predictions and personalized recommendations can make a real difference.
+By analyzing user inputs, our application predicts potential mental health risks and offers tailored support suggestions.